Critical incidents

 What is a critical incident?

-• any incident where the effectiveness of the police response is likely to have a significant impact on the confidence of the victim, their family and/or the community.
+• any situation where the effectiveness of the police response is likely to have a significant impact on the confidence of the victim, their family and/or the community.

 Scenarios that trigger a strong emotional and physical response might hold some significance for the employee (even if they attend these jobs frequently).
 There are some jobs that can be inherently more triggering (for example cases involving children, and cases in which the victim has a likeness to themselves/ someone they know) or employees might be triggered by frequent attendance or exposure to information regarding one type of job (like a string of road fatalities or domestic violence incidents).